Madge Bishop: 1986–1992

 Madge briefly dates Ray Murphy (Norman Yemm).
 Her school sweetheart Harold Bishop (Ian Smith) is invited to Ramsay Street by Charlene and Shane and he and Madge realise that they still have feelings for each other.
 They start dating and Harold moves in with Nell Mangel (Vivean Gray).
 Madge's son Henry (Craig McLachlan) is released from prison and arrives in Erinsborough for a fresh start.
 Madge tells him to leave, but Charlene convinces her to let him stay.
 Harold proposes to Madge and she accepts.
-When their old friend Lou Carpenter (Tom Oliver) hears about the engagement, he flies to Erinsborough to try and win Madge for himself.
+When their old friend Lou Carpenter (Tom Oliver) hears about the engagement, he flies to Erinsborough to try to win Madge for himself.
 Madge chooses Harold and they marry.
 Charlene also marries Scott and when they leave for Brisbane, Madge lets Henry's girlfriend, Bronwyn Davies (Rachel Friend), move in.
 Madge and Harold win the Lottery and they take a trip around the world.
 In London, they meet Eddie Buckingham (Bob La Castra), who comes back to Australia with them and works in their café.
 Harold's daughter, Kerry (Linda Hartley-Clark), moves in and Madge is happy to be a grandmother to Kerry's daughter, Sky (Miranda Fryer).

 After Harold suffers a heart attack, the couple decide to go on a tour of Australia.
 During a trip to a beach, Madge stops to speak to an artist and Harold goes missing.
 Madge finds his glasses on the rocks and it appears that Harold has been washed out to sea.
 Madge, Helen and Harold's son-in-law Joe Mangel (Mark Little) hold a memorial service for him on the beach.
 Madge then decides to leave for Brisbane.
 Madge returns to Ramsay Street a few months later, and she finds Lou living there.
 Lou proposes to her, but she tells him that she cannot commit to him so soon after Harold.
 Lou eventually persuades Madge to give their relationship a chance and when he proposes again, she accepts.
 She also helps him buy his own car yard.
 Lou later realises that he cannot replace Harold and calls off the wedding.
 Madge and Lou remain friends and she sells the coffee shop lease to Cathy Alessi (Elspeth Ballantyne).
 She then returns to Brisbane to help Scott and Charlene with their new baby, Daniel.